 Iris & June is one of those coffee shops where the focus is just as much on the food as it is on the coffee.
-However, whereas a lot of coffee shops would be happy with a decent espresso and maybe some bulk brew, Iris & June puts as much effort into its coffee as many a dedicated speciality coffee shop.
+However, whereas a lot of coffee shops would be happy with a decent espresso and maybe some batch-brew filter, Iris & June puts as much effort into its coffee as many a dedicated speciality coffee shop.
 Ozone’s Empire Blend is on espresso, but it’s the pour-over where Iris & June really shines, with three single-origins from Ozone & guests, available as V60, Aeropress or bulk-brew.

 You can read more of my thoughts after the gallery.

 For ages, the only good coffee around Victoria Station was at the venerable Flat Cap Coffee stall on Strutton Ground Market.
 However, this lacks a little something when it comes to seating, so Iris & June was a welcome addition when it opened in early 2014.
 It’s a little off the main thoroughfare, Howick Place running parallel to and one street south of Victoria Street, so you have to know where to look.
 However, it’s well worth finding.